 We do have a uniform for the nursery to ensure all children are dressed appropriately to make them feel comfortable, warm, and enable them to move safely without restrictions.
-Please look at the website or ask a member of staff in the nursery to show how the uniform looks.
+Please look at the website or ask a member of staff in the nursery to show how the uniform looks and the price.